JohanFendi/BenchMarkingLLMs/README.md

 # BenchMarkingLLMs
-Benchmarking LLM performances on coding challanges.
+Benchmarking LLM performances on coding challanges in the Haskell programming language.